GHDDI-AILab/Targeting2019-nCoV/docs/nCov_Targets.md

-A list of targets relating to the MERS and SARS virus is also provided.
+A list of targets relating to the MERS and SARS virus is provided on this page.
 This data was extracted from the [PDB](https://www.rcsb.org/) database.
 Protein and gene information was also located using [UniProt](https://www.uniprot.org/).

 ### SARS
 | Gene Symbol | Protein Name              | Other Names                                                                                                                                                                                | PDB IDs                                                                                                                         |